trivikverma/spatial-data-science/_build/html/_sources/assessment/final-project.md

 - [B](../project/project-02.pdf) : Identifying the Health Vulnerability in a City
 - [C](../project/project-03.pdf) : Modelling COVID-19 in India

-Some examples of good assignments from last year are listed below - [Final projects will be subjected to a plagiraism check, so please do not copy the hypothesis and analysis of students from last year].
+Some examples of good assignments from last years are listed below - [Final projects will be subjected to a plagiraism check, so please do not copy the hypothesis and analysis of students from last year].

 - [A](../project/AmbulanceCalls_D.pdf) : Ambulance Calls
 - [B](../project/COVID_D.pdf) : COVID